AnirudhKrishna/shared/README.md

-# Automation testing
+# Automation Testing

-List of courses which needs to be covered to move from manual testing to automation testing.
+List of courses which needs to be covered to upgrade from manual to automation testing.

 ~~~
 Sequence Number 	Course Name 	Link